-We are proud of the role we play in educating future professional engineers.
-In Canada, engineering is a profession with a powerful and revered tradition of ethics, accountability, and service.
-The completion of a BSc degree in Engineering from the U of A is the first step on the road to becoming a professional engineer.
-Following a specified period of work experience, our graduates are able to register with their local professional engineering association, and practice engineering across Canada and around the world.
+Engineering is a profession with a powerful and revered tradition of accountability and service.
+The completion of a BSc degree in Engineering from the U of A is your first step on the road to becoming a professional engineer.
+Following a specified period of work experience, graduates are able to register with their local professional engineering association, and practice engineering across Canada and around the world.

-In their final term, all U of A students take part in "The Ritual of the Calling of an Engineer," or, the Iron Ring Ceremony.
+In final term, students take part in "The Ritual of the Calling of an Engineer," or, the Iron Ring Ceremony.
 Written by Rudyard Kipling specifically for the first Canadian Iron Ring Ceremony in 1925, "The Ritual of the Calling of an Engineer," is the obligation and traditional ceremony meant to symbolize and enforce the ethics of professional engineers.
 This ceremony is purely Canadian, and the iron ring, worn on the little finger of the working hand, is the unique identifier of a Canadian engineer.